-In order to promote social distancing to limit the spread of COVID-19, the Office of Student Conduct and Community Standards (SCCS) is currently operating remotely.
+In order to promote social distancing to limit the spread of COVID-19, the Office of Student Conduct and Community Standards (SCCS) is currently holding meetings virtually via Zoom or phone.
 Our commitment to serving our students and the greater university community continues.
 We will update this information as our circumstances change.
 If you have additional questions after reading this page, please contact SCCS at firstname.lastname@example.org and one of our staff members will do their best to assist you.

 Is SCCS still open?

-We are currently conducting all Administrative Conferences via Microsoft Teams or phone.
-Check your “@uoregon.edu” email address for a Microsoft Teams invitation and expectations for participating in a virtual Administrative Conference.
-If you need to schedule a phone conference, or have other concerns about a virtual Administrative Conference, please contact your case manager directly.
+We are currently conducting all meetings, including Administrative Conferences, via Zoom or phone.
+Check your “@uoregon.edu” email address for a Zoom invitation and expectations for participating in a virtual Administrative Conference.
+If you need to schedule a phone conference or would like to request an in-person meeting, or have other concerns about a virtual Administrative Conference, please contact your case manager directly.